couchbaselabs/cb-index-export/README.md

   Options:

     -V, --version          output the version number
-    -c, --cluster <s>    The cluster address (default: localhost) -s, --secure <b>     Whether or not to use http(s) (default: false) -p, --port <n>       The query port to use (default: 8091) -u, --username <s>   Cluster Admin or RBAC username (default: Administrator) -p, --password <s>   Cluster Admin or RBAC password (default: password) -o, --output <s>     The destination output file (default: results.csv) -x, --overwrite <b>  Overwrite the destination file if it exists already (default: false) -t, --timeout <n>    Timeout in milliseconds for the operation (default: 10000) -d, --delimiter <s>  The delimiter to use (default: ,) -h, --help           output usage information
+    -c, --cluster <s>      The cluster address (default: localhost) -i, --index-nodes <s>  A comma-delimited list of index node hostnames.
+If not specified they will be retrieved from the cluster map
+    -u, --username <s>     Cluster Admin or RBAC username (default: Administrator) -p, --password <s>     Cluster Admin or RBAC password (default: password) -o, --output <s>       The string "console" or a destination to output the file (default: /Users/aaronbenton/projects/couchbase/results.csv)
+    -x, --overwrite <b>    Overwrite the destination file if it exists already (default: false) -d, --delimiter <s>    The delimiter to use (default: ,) -t, --timeout <n>      Timeout in milliseconds for the operation (default: 2000) -d, --delimiter <s>    The delimiter to use (default: ,) -h, --help             output usage information
 ```

 ## Example